Chipotle testing first new chicken ‘innovation’ in 28 years, but only in select states - NewsBreak

 The chain’s existing chicken option, on the other hand, is seasoned with black pepper and chipotle pepper, according to a representative.
 The menu’s nutritional information says the chicken is also made with cumin and oregano.

 The new pollo asado is currently available in 95 restaurants across Cincinnati and Sacramento.
-A representative for the brand said the Chipotle will “listen, test and learn” from customer feedback before deciding on a national launch.Kroger now offering new annual membership
+A representative for the brand said the Chipotle will “listen, test and learn” from customer feedback before deciding on a national launch.Emotional response after NCAA Denies OSU Men’s Basketball Appeal; Upholds Postseason Ban

 News of Chipotle’s new chicken option comes less than two weeks after CEO Brian Niccol said Chipotle would be pulling its limited-time brisket offering from the menu earlier than planned , due largely to supply issues and consumer demand.
 The brisket, which debuted in late September, is slated to leave the menu after November.